CyberGen49/CyberFilesRewrite/README.md

 #### `headerFileNameHtml`
 Type: `string`
 Like `headerFileNameMarkdown`, but instead of parsing the contents as Markdown, they'll be dumped right on to the page.
-Ideally, the contents of this file should be in HTML.
+Ideally, this file should contain HTML.

 #### `hideContentsFile`
 Type: `string`